radiantlogic-v8/documentation-new/documentation/sys-admin-guide/security-and-access-controls.md

 If both lists are empty, access is denied.

+>[!warning]
-><span style="color:red">**IMPORTANT NOTE – to troubleshoot/trace ACI evaluation decisions, [RadiantOne server log level](logs#log-settings) must be set to DEBUG.
-When DEBUG level is set, the evaluation rules can be seen in: <RLI_HOME>/vds_server/logs/vds_server.log**
+>To troubleshoot/trace ACI evaluation decisions, [RadiantOne server log level](logs#log-settings) must be set to DEBUG.
+When DEBUG level is set, the evaluation rules can be seen in: <RLI_HOME>/vds_server/logs/vds_server.log

 ## Setting Access Controls

 To define access controls:

+>[!warning]
-><span style="color:red">**IMPORTANT NOTE - Access rights can be defined by any user who is a member of the ACI Administrators group or the Directory Administrators group.
-For details on all administrative groups available for RadiantOne, please see [Delegated Administration of RadiantOne](administration-and-configuration#delegated-administration-of-radiantone).**
+>Access rights can be defined by any user who is a member of the ACI Administrators group or the Directory Administrators group.
+For details on all administrative groups available for RadiantOne, please see [Delegated Administration of RadiantOne](administration-and-configuration#delegated-administration-of-radiantone).

 1. From the Main Control Panel > Settings Tab > Security section > Access Control sub-section, select the Enable ACI checkbox on the right side in the Authorization section and click **Save**.

 2. In the Access Control section, select root.

+>[!note]
->**Note - Although there is not an absolute requirement, it is generally recommended to define all your access controls at the root level so you can come back to this single level and see all configured access controls across the entire virtual namespace.**
+>Although there is not an absolute requirement, it is generally recommended to define all your access controls at the root level so you can come back to this single level and see all configured access controls across the entire virtual namespace.

 3. Click **Add**.
 The Edit ACI pane is displayed.

+>[!note]
->**Note –The Target Scope pull-down menu value defaults to subtree, and the Target Attributes value defaults to All.**
+>The Target Scope pull-down menu value defaults to subtree, and the Target Attributes value defaults to All.

 4. Enter an ACI description.